ItsLeMax/File-Mass-Renaming/README.md

 # File Mass Renaming
-This code renames folder files by replacing patterns with chosen text.
+Renames all files of a folder by replacing repeating patterns with desired text

 ## Requirements
 - Node (executable [here](https://nodejs.org/en/download/))